MarceloTigrero/To-Do-List/README.md

 *To-Do-List on desktop browsers*

 The responsive design ensures a consistent and user-friendly experience whether you're managing your tasks on the go or from your desktop.

+## Author

+This project is part of the portfolio of [Marcelo Tigrero](https://marcelotigrero.github.io/Portafolio/), Mechatronics Engineer.